National Institutes of Natural Sciences, Japan: Organization

 The five institutes established under NINS are Japan's main centers of academic research in their respective fields.
 These institutes cooperate actively as a base for interdisciplinary research in natural science with universities, university-affiliated research institutes, and inter-university research institutes to promote the formation of new research communities.

 NINS established the Research Cooperation and Liaison Committee under the authority of the president, to discuss and plan matters of research cooperation.
 It has also established the Research Cooperation and Liaison Office, which is in charge of implementing plans made by the Research Cooperation and Liaison Committee.
 The Research Cooperation and Liaison Office has set "Imaging science" and "Hierarchy and Holism in Natural Science" as themes for cooperation across fields, and is promoting symposiums and other projects under these themes.

 National Astronomical Observatory of Japan

 NAOJ is the national center for astronomy research in Japan.
 It provides observational facilities to researchers throughout the country and promotes joint research programs.
 It also utilizes the development of astronomy and other related fields as opportunities for international cooperation.

 National Institute for Fusion Science

 The National Institute for Fusion Science is engaged in basic research on fusion and plasma in order to actualize nuclear fusion generation, with the hope of developing new sources of energy that are safe and environmentally friendly.
+Between 1998 and 2025, it operated the world's largest superconducting stellarator, the Large Helical Device.